Flexible Bayesian Nonlinear Model Configuration: Introduction

+In this paper, we present an approach to construct regression models which retain much of the flexibility of modern machine learning methods but achieve much simpler structures through prior constraints, both hard and soft, within a Bayesian framework.
+A new class of models is introduced which we call \emph{Bayesian generalized nonlinear regression models} (BGNLMs).
+This class is based on generalized linear models~\cite{nelder1972generalized} where the distribution of the observations is assumed to be from the exponential family, but with the mean parameter being a nonlinear function of the input variables.
+The specific modeling of this nonlinear dependency will include ideas related to neural networks.
+We will also briefly discuss how BGNLM can be extended to generalized linear mixed models, which include random effects to model overdispersion or specific dependence structures of observations.

-In this paper, we present a new class of models, Bayesian generalized nonlinear regression models (BGNLMs), which retain much of the flexibility of modern machine learning methods but achieve much simpler structures through prior constraints, both hard and soft.
-The model topology resembles highway networks~\citep{srivastava2015highway} and densely connected convolutional networks~\citep{huang2017densely} in that new features are constructed based on features of several previous layers.
-Our approach allows for automatic feature selection and thereby automatic architecture specification, which can sparsify the model drastically.
-It resembles symbolic regression combined with genetic programming~\citep{koza1994genetic} but is put into a Bayesian framework.
-We want to emphasize that our approach is, at least for the moment, not designed to compete with deep learning in ultra high-dimensional applications with hundreds of thousands of observations and millions of explanatory variables.
-We rather have in mind applications with up to a few hundred input variables and with the number of observations being of the order of several thousand.
+A variety of classes of nonlinear models exist in the literature, see e.g~\citeA{turner2007generalized} and the references therein.
+Our approach extends these classes through a hierarchically defined construction.
+The resulting model topology resembles highway networks~\cite{srivastava2015highway} and densely connected convolutional networks~\cite{huang2017densely} in that new features are constructed based on features of several previous layers.
+Our approach also allows for automatic feature selection and thereby automatic architecture specification, which can sparsify the model drastically.
+In this sense, it resembles symbolic regression combined with genetic programming~\cite{koza1994genetic}.
+As it typically holds for Bayesian approaches in general, we tend to obtain robust solutions with relatively little overfitting.

-Fitting BGNLMs is based on an MCMC algorithm for Bayesian model space exploration which is embedded in a genetic algorithm for feature generation and filtration.
-A similar algorithm was previously introduced in the context of Bayesian logic regression~\citep{hubin2018novel}.
-We will demonstrate that automatic feature engineering within regression models combined with Bayesian variable selection and model averaging can retain predictive abilities of advanced statistical models while keeping them reasonably simple, interpretable and transparent.
-In several applications, we illustrate the potential of our approach to find meaningful non-linear models and infer on parameters of interest.
-To demonstrate this, we retrieve several ground physical laws in closed form (by which we understand the commonly known equations for the corresponding physical laws) from raw data.
-Furthermore, the predictive ability of BGNLMa is compared with deep neural networks, boosting procedures and several other statistical learning techniques under various scenarios.
+Fitting BGNLMs is based on an efficient search algorithm that combines ideas from MCMC, mode jumping, and genetic programming.
+A similar algorithm was previously introduced and justified in the context of Bayesian logic regression~\cite{hubin2018novel}.
+We demonstrate that automatic feature engineering within regression models combined with Bayesian variable selection and model averaging can retain the predictive abilities of advanced statistical models while keeping them reasonably simple, interpretable, and transparent.